yomidevs/yomitan-wiki/docs/dictionaries.md

 !!! note

-    If you can't find suitable Yomitan dictionaries, feel free to Google for dictionaries in your specific language or ask your fellow community members.
+    If you can't find suitable Yomitan dictionaries, feel free to search the web for dictionaries in your specific language or ask your fellow community members.

 #### Multilingual